facebookexperimental/libunifex/doc/type_erasure.md

 }
 ```

+Note that some of these CPOs define a `type_erased_signature_t` type-alias
+which allows them to be more easily used in type-erased wrappers.
+We'll cover
+more on this later.

 With these CPOs defined we can now define the `shape` concept in terms of them:
 ```c++
 namespace shapes